TylerFeemster/Harmful-Brain-Activity/README.md

 ## HMS - Harmful Brain Activity Classification

-[This](https://www.kaggle.com/competitions/hms-harmful-brain-activity-classification/overview) Kaggle Competition asks the competitors to classify EEG and Spectrogram segments across six categories of harmful brain activity.
+[This](https://www.kaggle.com/competitions/hms-harmful-brain-activity-classification/overview) Kaggle Competition asked the competitors to classify EEG and Spectrogram segments across six categories of harmful brain activity.
 Thank you to Kaggle, Harvard Medical School, Sunstella Foundation, Jazz Pharmaceuticals, and the Clinal Data Animation Center (CDAC) for sponsoring the competition.

 My goal from the beginning was to focus on only the raw EEG data.
 This way, I could learn the state-of-the-art of signal processing, including preprocessing techniques (Wavelet transforms, Butterworth filtering, etc.) and 1D deep learning models (e.g., ResNet, WaveNet, GRU, etc.).
 My final EEG model architecture was a ResNet model, followed by a GeM Pooling layer, a GRU, and a fully-connected classification head.
 After ensembling with some publicly-available spectrogram models, I was able to finish 387/2767, within the top 14%.

+This repository excludes the EEGs and spectrograms themselves and other preprocessed data.
+On my local machine, the full folder is 35GB.

 ## Preprocessing and Training